 People to People Cuba Tours Quick Facts & Highlights

 People-to-people OFAC General License issued by US Sponsor.

-5 Nights at Hotel Riviera (E), Presidente (U) or Hotel National (P).
+5 Nights at Hotel Riviera (E) or Hotel Melia Cohiba (P).

 2 Nights at Hotel Los Jazmines in Vinales Valley.

 14 Meals: 7 Breakfasts, 4 Lunches, and 3 Dinners Included.